CaterinaNavarro/excel-data-extractor/README.md

 #### MissingColumnException

 Exception thrown when the sheet does not contains all columns names given by ExcelField, ExcelSheetField or ExcelFieldAttribute.

-#### MissingColumnNameFirstRowException

-Exception thrown when a sheet does not contain any column name in the first row.

 #### NotIndicatedColumnNameException